 - What should I do if I have a side effect from the COVID-19 vaccine?

-Like other vaccines, the FDA-authorized COVID-19 vaccines may have some common side effects, including flu-like symptoms.
+Like other vaccines, the FDA-authorized and approved COVID-19 vaccines may have some common side effects, including flu-like symptoms.
 However, they usually resolve within a day or two.
 If your side effects require emergency care, you should call 911 or go to the nearest hospital.

 If you have side effects that do not go away after a few days or that bother you, it’s important to report them to your vaccination provider or primary care provider.
 You should also consider notifying the CDC at 1-800-822-7967 or use the CDC’s v-safe mobile app, which will help you monitor side effects.

 - Once I get a COVID-19 vaccine, when will I be protected from COVID-19?

 After you get a vaccine, you are not instantly protected.
 Vaccines may take several weeks after the second dose to provide full protection, and we don’t have final data yet on the duration of vaccines.
 The vaccines will help protect you from getting COVID-19, but you should continue to follow CDC and state health guidelines to help slow the spread of the disease.

 COVID-19 vaccines will continue to evolve as more information and research becomes available.
 For the latest about the vaccine, including coverage for UnitedHealthcare members, click here.